Dierale/ZooGroup10/README.md

  - [Hemanth Sai Reddy Velamuri](https://github.com/hemanthsaireddyvelamuri)
  - [Jayanth Naramsetty](https://github.com/jayanthnaramsetty)

+Noteable Project Functionalities:
+ - ZooIndexController uses a callAnimalRun() function to dynamically call each Animal subclass's run().
+This means we can add more animals at will to our getAnimalList() and it wont need to be updated.
+As long as the name in the list matches the animal's java file name we're safe
+ - ZooIndexController uses formatLineBreaks() to parse through console output and give Spring neater output.
+Line breaks are replaced with '\<br>' and as long as the view uses 'th:utext=' instead of 'th:text' it formats

 ---

 For the initial project design reference view the UML displayed below